soni801/writeups/about-me/content.md

 lists just fill up more and more, until the point where there's so much on my list that I struggle navigating it.
 So if I forget something, it is not to be rude, it is simply that I can't remember.

-[//]: # ()
-[//]: # (bursts of energy in the context of engaging conversations)

-[//]: # ()
+[//]: # (Notes for later)

-[//]: # (if i were to try to explain the "impulsiveness" it to someone that doesn't have it, its like you get these sudden inner urges to do something, and if you don't satisfy it &#40;do the thing&#41;, you get lightheaded often, aren't able to pay attention to literally anything &#40;including things you enjoy&#41;, and feel an inner anger or dissatisfaction, and cant feel in comfort with yourself or your life. and this will usually go on for months unless you do the thing, now you can probably understand that this is a huge problem, especially if "the thing" involves large financial resources. its also very normal to have "urge relapses", which is not pleasant at all.)
+if I were to try to explain the "impulsiveness" it to someone that doesn't have it, its like you get these sudden inner urges to do something, and if you don't satisfy it (do the thing), you get lightheaded often, aren't able to pay attention to literally anything (including things you enjoy), and feel an inner anger or dissatisfaction, and cant feel in comfort with yourself or your life. and this will usually go on for months unless you do the thing, now you can probably understand that this is a huge problem, especially if "the thing" involves large financial resources. its also very normal to have "urge relapses", which is not pleasant at all.

-[//]: # ()
-[//]: # (on the other hand however, we also have executive dysfunction, which is a really weird combination &#40;i assume you're known to this, so i wont elaborate that deeply&#41;, but its the feeling that you are just unable to do an action, usually this is something that has to be done to achieve better finances or happiness, but you just can't do it, even if you need to and you even really want to, you just, can't. it's really weird and unexplainable really if you haven't experienced it yourself.)
+executive dysfunction is a really weird and unexplainable feeling that you are just unable to do an action, but you just can't do it, even if you need to, and you even really want to, you just, can't.

-[//]: # ()
-[//]: # (although, i should mention, executive dysfunction is not exclusive to adhd, its also one of the most common consequences of moderate/severe depression, and also not rare to occationally encounter)

-[//]: # ()
-[//]: # (i would say my biggest fear is to not be able to control, or at the very least moderate or even influence my own actions or thoughts, but thats kind of already the case)
+I would say my biggest fear is to not be able to control, or at the very least moderate or even influence my own actions or thoughts, but thats kind of already the case

-[//]: # ()
-[//]: # (i dont think i have autism, because im generally not terrible at social interactions n shit, but sometimes it makes me wonder how and why i can relate so well to people with autism and multiple of the symptoms it has)
+i don't think I have autism, because im generally not terrible at social interactions n shit, but sometimes it makes me wonder how and why i can relate so well to people with autism and multiple of the symptoms it has

-[//]: # ()
-[//]: # (one of the things i hate with myself is that i cant figure out if something is a joke or if it's serious, even irl - and it kinda comes with this embarrasement which i dont like, because people dont understand that i quite literally dont get jokes, even if i try to explain it to them)
+one of the things I hate with myself is that I cant figure out if something is a joke or if it's serious, even irl - and it kinda comes with this embarrassment which i dont like, because people dont understand that i quite literally dont get jokes, even if i try to explain it to them

-[//]: # ()
-[//]: # (if the person talking is someone i know, i may sometimes be able to get some jokes or irony based on how they usually talk and their personality, if i set off a lot of time, but i'd never have a chance at recognising irony in someone i dont know)
+if the person talking is someone I know, I may sometimes be able to get some jokes or irony based on how they usually talk and their personality, if i set off a lot of time, but i'd never have a chance at recognising irony in someone i dont know

-[//]: # ()
-[//]: # (Was waiting for you to finish :&#41; Yea, some people might not have "read the room" the same as you, or not read the entire context.
+some people might not have "read the room" the same as you, or not read the entire context.
 So I can totally see either side happening.
-Though I do see myself struggling to know that that was a joke if you didn't tell me that outright)
+Though I do see myself struggling to know that that was a joke if you didn't tell me that outright

-[//]: # (Tone is very hard to express in a way everyone understands the same)
+Tone is very hard to express in a way everyone understands the same

-[//]: # ()
-[//]: # (and another thing that i struggle with a lot and that really impacts me: not being able to understand context or base principles without them being specifically told to me, because then i remain with less knowledge than others in a given situation, and more often than its not appropriate to ask for information, as that usually just makes people label me as "puttng my nose in others business" or something similar, and me being percieved in a bad way when all i wanted was context)
+and another thing that i struggle with a lot and that really impacts me: not being able to understand context or base principles without them being specifically told to me, because then i remain with less knowledge than others in a given situation, and more often than its not appropriate to ask for information, as that usually just makes people label me as "puttng my nose in others business" or something similar, and me being percieved in a bad way when all i wanted was context

-[//]: # ()
-[//]: # (and its not just me missing out on a lot of context, its me not getting context clues that should be really obvious from the get go, that "everyone else" understands)
+and its not just me missing out on a lot of context, its me not getting context clues that should be really obvious from the get go, that "everyone else" understands

-[//]: # ()
-[//]: # (Like, I missed the context clue here that Krzy was going to continue with something.
-I mean, I could have asked "are you done?" but that could be seen as rude.
-And is definitely not "natural" in a conversation)
+missing context clues that someone is going to continue talking, I could have asked "are you done?" but that could be seen as rude.
+And is definitely not "natural" in a conversation

-[//]: # ()
-[//]: # (Other fun things include being asked "why did you do that?" and my answer is genuinely "I don't know" because my brain &#40;who I perceive as separate from me&#41; just told me to do it.
-It really makes me feel like a kid though :&#40;)
+Other fun things include being asked "why did you do that?" and my answer is genuinely "I don't know" because my brain (who I perceive as separate from me) just told me to do it.
+It really makes me feel like a kid though :(

-[//]: # ()
-[//]: # (why first response would be "what is that?" or "what do you mean")
+why first response would be "what is that?" or "what do you mean"

-[//]: # ()
-[//]: # (what i would get back is usually along the lines of "you know what i mean" or "are you dumb")
+what i would get back is usually along the lines of "you know what i mean" or "are you dumb"

+trauma about people leaving me

+'half-baked' projects or results

 ### Psychopathy